 cAdvisor also supports workloads running outside Docker.
 It shows resource usage of containers and can display metrics on a web-based user interface.

 Open-source tools are a great way to start your monitoring journey, but they have their limitations.
-Calico Cloud and Calico Enterprise offers the following advanced features for Kubernetes observability, which go beyond open-source cloud-native monitoring tools:
+Calico Cloud and Calico Enterprise offer the following advanced features for Kubernetes observability, which go beyond open-source, cloud-native monitoring tools: